TimGreenwell/jag-backend/readme.md

 ## Dependencies

-JAGAT runs on Node.js utilizing the Express.js web application framework and a variety of propriety graphics and logic modules.
+JAGAT runs on LiveNode.js utilizing the Express.js web application framework and a variety of propriety graphics and logic modules.

 ## Getting Started

-To run JAGAT, you will need the Node Package Manager (npm).
+To run JAGAT, you will need the LiveNode Package Manager (npm).
 Clone this repository or extract a compressed copy to a target directory, navigate to the target directory in a terminal, and execute

 `npm install`